cloudapp/cloudapp.rb/README.md

 ### Usage

- - Bookmark a link: `cloudapp new http://getcloudapp.com`
+ - Bookmark a link: `cloudapp new bookmark http://getcloudapp.com`
- - Share a file: `cloudapp new screenshot.png`
+ - Share a file: `cloudapp new file screenshot.png`

 ### Wish List

-Some features that would be great to have:
+Some baseic features that should be added:

+ - List newest drops: `cloudapp list --count=5`
- - Share several files: `cloudapp new *.png`
+ - Share several files: `cloudapp new file *.png`
- - Archive and share several files: `cloudapp new --archive *.png`
+ - Archive and share several files: `cloudapp new file --archive *.png`
  - Download a drop: `cloudapp download http://cl.ly/abc123`

 A little more flare would be swell.